-Louis Estevez Resigns Because of Ill Health.
+Louis Estevez Resigns Because of III Health.

 Havana, Dec.
-1 .-- Vice President Louis Estevez has resigned on account of ill health.
+1 .- Vice President Louis Estevez has resigned on account of ill health, exchange of felicitations between th president and the governors, the foreign diplomatic representatives and the prominent citizens who had received invitations, went to a reviewing stand, where they witnessed the passing of the procession enroute to the castle of Chapullepec, where it was disbanded.

-as the outh of allegiance.
-After an exchange of felicitations between the president and the governors, the for-eign diplomatic representatives and the prominent citizens who had received in vitations, went to a reviewing stand, where they witnessed the passing of the procession enroute to the castle of Chapullepec, where it was disbanded.
 The day was devoted to field sports and merry-making.
-Tonight there will be music on the various plazas by military bands and an thaugural ball, to which over 1,000 persons have received invitations.
+Tonight there will he music on the various plazas by military bands and an inaugural ball, to which over 1,000 persons have received invitations.